miladrahmat/Portfolio/public/projects/irc.md

 ### What I did

-This project was built in a team of 3 people, where we all took responsibility of implementing cerain features for the project.
+This project was built in a team of 3 people, where we all took responsibility of implementing certain features for the project.

 The features I implemented were:
 - **Command parsing**
 - **Multiple clients** support (**TCP Sockets**)
 - **Nickname change** support
 - **Private messages** between users
-- **Authentication** vie password
+- **Authentication** via password

 The features my teammates implemented were:
 - **Channels** with **topic** management